fshequin/boot-wp/README.md

 **Notes:**

-Clone this repo into any folder, then hook up to the theme folder to CodeKit and your ready to Rock!
+Clone this repo into any folder, then hook up the theme folder to CodeKit and your ready to Rock!